abunuwas/sleepgood-pyBackend/API_DOCUMENTATION.md

 - Response includes a JSON which includes the newly created data with 201 status code.

 PUT:
+path: /calendar
-- Requires user + password in headers since data can only be modified by users who own it.
+- Requires base64 (user + password) in headers since data can only be modified by users who own it.
 BASIC AUTH.
 - Expects the following values in the payload:
 	- <tirednessFeeling>: good | bad | regular
 	- <sleepingQuality>: good | bad | regular